 Adjustment in case of changes affecting shares.
 In the event of a capitalization issue, rights issue, subdivision of shares, share split, consolidation of shares, reverse share split, or reduction of the share capital of the Company, the number of shares approved for the Amended 2018 ESPP and the share limitation set forth in the Amended 2018 ESPP shall be equitably or proportionately adjusted to give proper effect to such event.
-Any such adjustment under the Amended 2018 ESPP will be made in accordance with Rule 17.03(13) of the HK Listing Rules.

 PROPOSAL 18.
-APPROVAL OF THE FOURTH AMENDED AND RESTATED 2018 EMPLOYEE SHARE PURCHASE PLAN
+APPROVAL OF THE FOURTH AMENDED AND RESTATED EMPLOYEE SHARE PURCHASE PLAN